 Everyone wants things done yesterday.
 Can you meet deadlines?
 Be productive within assigned time limits?
 Can you realistically estimate time to completion for jobs?
 Do you multi-task or work in time banks?

-How do you handle new situations – breeze through or with reluctance?
+How do you handle new situations – breeze through or shy away with reluctance?
 Or when needed, can you fake it (the confidence, that is).
 Do you focus on your strengths instead of harboring on your flaws?

 Are you a pro at reading a room?
 Does the customer team look unhappy about your proposal?
 Is your sales pitch causing people to zone out and yet you remain oblivious?
 If you can indeed sense the vibe, are you able to course-correct a tough situation?